alexmitrani/Repeatr/index.md

 ## That is all for now

 I hope you have found this interesting.
-If you have any comments or suggestions please add an issue to the repository on GitHub: https://github.com/alexmitrani/Repeatr/
+If you have any comments or suggestions please add an issue to the [GitHub repository](https://github.com/alexmitrani/Repeatr/).

 Thanks.